 - The garage door opener electric motor, as well as the other important connections of the whole system.

 Though headroom may seem like a simple concept, pay attention to possible traps and obstructions when selecting your garage door and track system.
 To illustrate, if you are considering a door that is 8 feet high to fit an extra-large automobile in your garage or prefer this size because it suits your architectural design, you must ascertain that the ceiling will be a minimum of 9 feet from the floor.

-This applies to basic standard lift doors, and it can be more if you buy a specialty door or have other specifications.
+Having offered garage door services in San Diego for years, we can tell you that this applies to basic standard lift doors, and it can be more if you buy a specialty door or have other specifications.
 Noting details will ensure everything fits well and works correctly.
 For best results, collaborate with a professional to provide design assistance and assure you have the appropriate track or other hardware details for your project.

 The Most Popular Garage Door Track Options

 Overhead type door tack options are described by the radius of the curved track component or by how much headroom space the door must fit in.
 You will find five basic overhead garage door track options.

 The most common radius track measure 15 inches, which means you also need 15 inches of headroom to accommodate the mechanism.
 Other options may include 20 or 32 inches, but this will also require more headroom to make space for the curve.
 The key is choosing the right combination so the motor can efficiently lift your door.

 A variation of the Standard, you install this track if your ceiling is higher.
 It uses a standard radius curve but incorporates more vertical track length.
 It also has a lesser horizontal track, which means the door rests less in the horizontal position.
 Hence, more of the garage door is positioned vertically when it is open.